If you have a bent or curved penis, you may be dealing with Peyronie’s disease.

 You deserve it.

-If you want to restore your sex life to its youthful vigor, sign up to Get Your EDGE back.
+If you want to restore your sex life to its youthful vigor, sign up for our G1 Performance Health program.

-With The EDGE Blueprint Consult, I’ll give you lifestyle changes that can help rejuvenate your sex life and health in weeks.
+With an G1 Performance Health Consult, I’ll give you lifestyle changes that can help rejuvenate your sex life and health in weeks.